• Mortgage Rates

 Based on a slow start during the first quarter of 2014, the NAR forecasts 2014 sales of existing homes at 4.9 million as compared to 5.1 million existing homes sold in 2013.

-Uncategorized Tagged: Case Shiller, Housing Analysis, housing market
+Filed Under: Uncategorized Tagged With: Case Shiller, Housing Analysis, Housing Market

 Michael Inkman